 Her 20-year global teaching career has included the New Zealand and British national curriculums and the IB and International Primary Curriculum Programmes.
 She has taught science, primary (including six years in Del Monte) and has qualifications in pastoral care.
 She is a Bachelor of Arts, Master of Education specialising in pedagogy and has certification in the International Baccalaureate and Gifted and Talented Education.

-At Santa Sabina, Mrs Azizian is a Year 6 teacher and coordinates the co-curricular clubs across the Middle and Senior Years, particularly enjoying the connections across student age groups that her co-curricular role allows.
-In 2019, while Mrs Santina Gambrill took on Teaching and Learning as Acting Head, Mrs Azizan assisted in the running of Santa’s unique Middle Years program.
+At Santa Sabina, Mrs Azizian is Head of Gioia House, our precinct for Years 5 and 6, and teaches Year 6.
 She also loves Santa Sabina’s encouragement of professional development – ‘I love to keep learning and my most recent degree, the Master’s, came about because of my interest in management and leadership.’

 Although fluent in Russian, Armenian and, of course English, and having been a citizen of several countries before Australia, Mrs Azizian seems to have settled at last and views herself as fully Australian.
 And her eight years (so far) at Santa is her longest stay with any employer.